 The Rural Energy Academy harnesses the collective experience of rural counties across the nation.
 In learning from peers with similar siting authorities and experience with different energy technologies or other key defining characteristics, counties will gain energy insights through real-world examples.

-In December 2025, NACo will co-host the first Rural Energy Academy peer exchange with Gilliam, Wasco and Sherman Counties, Oregon.
+In December 2025, NACo co-hosted the first Rural Energy Academy peer exchange with Gilliam, Wasco and Sherman Counties, Oregon.
 These agricultural counties on the Columbia Plateau have decades of experience navigating the complexities of siting wind energy projects while reaping local benefits and are applying lessons learned to emerging solar projects and engagement with local data centers.
 This immersive one-and-a-half-day event blends peer learning, expert insights and tours of energy projects.
-Key themes will be:
+Key themes explored:

 • Economics of energy generation and storage